uhasker/getting-things-done-in-next-js/src/chapter10/01-setup.md

 The file `src/app/page.tsx` specifies the root page and `src/app/layout.tsx` specifies the root layout.

-The `globals.css` file specifies global styles - right we only really need it for the Tailwind directives.
+The `globals.css` file specifies global styles—right we only really need it for the Tailwind directives.

 The `src/db` directory contains everything that is related to the database (including the migrations).

 The `.eslintrc.json` contain the `eslint` configuration.

-The `.env.local` file contains our enviroment variables.
+The `.env` file contains our environment variables.